hafizkh/React-WeatherApi-Application/README.md

-# React Documentation for WeatherApi Application
+# React Weather API Application

 # 1. React Basics
  ### 1. What is React.js?